The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-What role did sham marriages and fraudulent student visas play in maintaining control over victims year-round?
+What role did sham marriages and fraudulent student visas play in maintaining the trafficking operation?

 Even the smallest detail could be the key to solving this case.